-Direct routing from source to destination (instead of in two phases) along fixed paths for the hose traffic model has been considered by Duffield et al. [6] and Kumar et al. [11].
+Direct routing from source to destination (instead of in two phases) along fixed paths for the hose traffic model has been considered by Duffield et al. [6] and Kumar et al. [14].
 In related work, Azar et al. [2] consider direct source-destination routing along fixed paths and show how to compute relative guarantees for routing an arbitrary traffic matrix with respect to the best routing for that matrix.
 However, they do not provide absolute bandwidth guarantees for routing variable traffic under the hose model.

-In both these approaches, direct source-destination paths are fixed a priori for routing the traffic between each sourcedestination pair.
+In both these approaches, direct source-destination paths are fixed a priori for routing the traffic between each source-destination pair.
 Thus, the source needs to know the destination of a packet for routing it, without which the source cannot determine the path along which the packet should be forwarded.
 In specialized service overlay models like i3, the final destination of a packet is not known at the source.
 Thus, any of the above approaches cannot be used for routing in service overlay networks.

-Direct source-destination routing, when applied to IP-over-Optical networks, routes packets from source to destination along direct paths in the optical layer.
+Direct source-destination routing, when applied to IP-over-optical networks, routes packets from source to destination along direct paths in the optical layer.
 Note that even though the paths are fixed a priori and do not depend on the traffic matrix, their bandwidth requirements change with variations in the traffic matrix.
 Thus, bandwidth needs to be deallocated from some paths and assigned to other paths as the traffic matrix changes.
 (Alternatively, paths between every source-destination pair can be provisioned a priori to handle the maximum traffic between them, but this leads to gross overprovisioning of capacity, since all source-destination pairs cannot simultaneously reach their peak traffic limit in the hose traffic model.)
-This necessitates dynamic reconfiguration of the provisioned optical layer circuits (i.e., change in bandwidth)
+This necessitates dynamic reconfiguration of the provisioned optical layer circuits (i.e., change in bandwidth) in response to traffic variations, thus making direct source-destination routing unsuitable for IP-over-optical networks.

 Fig. 1.
-Routing through direct optical layer circuits in IP-over-Optical networks.
+Routing through direct optical layer circuits in IP-over-optical net-works.